 In the United States, 75 percent of mothers breastfeed their babies at birth, yet many wean their infants early due to lack of accommodation at the workplace.
-Recognizing the important health benefits that breastfeeding offers to both newborns and their mothers, the federal government recently passed legislation requiring that employers provide both private space and adequate break time to breastfeeding employees who choose to pump.
-MIT is dedicated to meeting the needs of nursing mothers.
+Recognizing the important health benefits that breastfeeding offers to both newborns and their mothers, the federal government passed legislation in 2010 requiring that employers provide both private space and adequate break time to breastfeeding employees who choose to pump.